Southeast New Mexico College: Background

 The college was established in 1950 as Carlsbad Instructional Center.
-Afterward, it became a branch campus of New Mexico State University named New Mexico State University Carlsbad.
+It later became a branch campus of New Mexico State University named New Mexico State University Carlsbad.
 In July 2021, the college became an independent public institution named Southeast New Mexico College.

 Academics

 The college offers certificate programs and associate degrees.
-It is also the provider of Adult Basic Education services (ABE) and host the regional Small Business Development Center (SBDC) and the Manufacturing Sector Development Program (MSDP) that serves business and industry training needs through customized programs in Eddy County.
+It is also the provider of Adult Basic Education services (ABE) and host the regional Small Business Development Center (SBDC) and the Manufacturing Sector Development Program (MSDP) that provides business and industry training in Eddy County.
 It is accredited by the Higher Learning Commission.